It’s getting to be that time of the year: the season when many of us start looking for a thoughtful gift to give to an older loved one.

 - Hug Bud Weighted Blanket – 12 lbs, 60 x 80 inches

-- RELAX EDEN Weighted Blanket W/Removable, Washable Duvet Cover – blankets from 5 to 20 pounds
+- RELAX EDEN Weighted Blanket W/Removable, Washable Duvet Cover – blankets in 15 or 20 lb options

 And if you’re crafty, you could make your own DIY weighted blanket – get instructions here.